codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

-### Step 3: Commit the application to the Git Source
+### Step 3: Commit Argo CD application to Git Source
-As the final step in migrating your Argo CD Application to a Codefresh GitOps one, manually commit the updated Application manifest to the Git Source you created in Step 1.
+As the final step in migrating your Argo CD Application to a Codefresh GitOps Runtime, manually commit the updated Application manifest to the Git Source you created in Step 1.

-Once you commit the manifest to the Git Source, it is converted into a GitOps application.
+Once you commit the manifest to the Git Source, it is synced to the Git repo.
 You can view it in the Codefresh UI, modify definitions, track it through our different dashboards, and in short, manage it as you  would any GitOps resource in Codefresh.

 1. Go to the Git repo where you created the Git Source.
 1. Add and commit the Argo CD Application manifest to the Git Source.
    Here's an example of the `my-sample-app` above committed to a Git Source without `metadata.namespace: argocd` and `metadata.finalizers`.

   {% include
       image.html
       lightbox="true"
       file="/images/runtime/helm/migrate-app-sample-in-git-source.png"
       url="/images/runtime/helm/migrate-app-sample-in-git-source.png"
       alt="Argo CD Application committed to GitOps Git Source" caption="Argo CD Application committed to GitOps Git Source" max-width="50%"
    %}

 {:start="3"}
 1. In the Codefresh UI, from the sidebar, below Ops, select [**GitOps Apps**](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
   The Applications Dashboard displays the new Git Source application.

   {% include
       image.html
       lightbox="true"
       file="/images/runtime/helm/migrate-app-apps-dashboard.png"
       url="/images/runtime/helm/migrate-app-apps-dashboard.png"
       alt="GitOps Apps dashboard with Git Source and migrated Application" caption="GitOps Apps dashboard with Git Source and migrated Application" max-width="50%"
    %}

 {:start="4"}
 1. Click the application to drill down to the different tabs.
 The Configuration tab displays the application's settings which you can modify and update.
   Here's an example of the Current State tab for `my-sample-app`.

   {% include
       image.html
       lightbox="true"
       file="/images/runtime/helm/migrate-app-current-state.png"
       url="/images/runtime/helm/migrate-app-current-state.png"
       alt="Current State tab for migrated "
       caption="GitOps Apps dashboard with Git Source and GitOps Application" max-width="50%"
    %}